tldr-pages/tldr/pages/linux/distrobox-upgrade.md

 # distrobox-upgrade

-> Upgrade one or multiple distrobox containers.
+> Upgrade one or multiple Distrobox containers.
-> Subcommand of `distrobox`.
 See also: `tldr distrobox`.
 > More information: <https://distrobox.it/usage/distrobox-upgrade>.

 - Upgrade a container using the container's native package manager: